RarelyCharlie/rarelycharlie.github.io/_howto/dark.md

 It is easy to choose settings that make the page unreadable!
 If you can't even see the sliders, use the button at the top left to remove the custom theme temporarily.

+Use the **Apply contrast to images** checkbox to apply your contrast setting to images.
+This may be useful if you find images too bright.

+Use the **Use custom styles** checkbox to add custom styles to the theme.
+This is an advanced setting and you need some specialized knowledge to use it effectively.
+However, playing with it cannot do harm.
+When you check the box, an area appears where you can type custom style rules using the CSS language.

 ### Known issues
-The colors of some elements in the page do not change.
+The colors of some elements in the page do not change in the same way.
 This problem mostly affects images.
+For example, an image of black text on a white background will not change to white on black.
+You can only reduce the contrast of images.

 Dark takes a relatively long time to work every time you load a page.
 This means that on every page you see normal colors for a moment before Dark kicks in.